yugabyte/yugabyte-db/docs/content/latest/tools/sql-workbench.md

 4. Click **OK**.
 The **Manage drivers** window closes and returns you to the **Select Connection Profile" window.

-You have now configured the PostgreSQL JDBC driver to work with YugabyteDB and can now create a connection profiles.
+You have now configured the PostgreSQL JDBC driver to work with YugabyteDB and can now create a connection profile.

 For more information, see: